 That earned it the moniker “bomb cyclone.”
 That’s an actual weather term.

 The hybrid storm rammed into the jet stream, causing it to whip south, dragging Arctic air down with it.

 It also continued to spin, Sater said, further fanning down polar cold.
 The biggest chill arrives on Wednesday and Thursday.

-Things will get warmer over the weekend, but it won’t stay that way, forecasters say.
+Things will get warmer over the weekend, but it won’t stay that way, he said.

-Another arctic blast is on the way for next week.
+Another Arctic blast is on its way for next week.